Skip to main content

 As part of Carnival and Costa's "Costa by Carnival" initiative, Costa Venezia received a refit and became Carnival Venezia.
 She joined the fleet in mid-2023 and currently sails from New York and Florida, depending on the season.

-Carnival Venezia is the largest Vista Class ship measuring 135,500 gross registered tons with the ability to carry 5,113 passengers at maximum capacity.
+Carnival Venezia is the largest Vista Class ship.
 Technically, however, Carnival says she is part of their Venice Class, although the design is almost identical to the Vista Class.

-Carnival Venezia is different from other Vista Class ships because of her distinct Italian flair, which the cruise line is calling "Fun Italian Style."
-Of course, they brought back fan favorites, such as Bonsai Teppanyaki, Piano Bar 88, WaterWorks, and SportsSqaure.
+What makes her so different is her distinct Italian flair, which the cruise line calls "Fun Italian Style."
+Of course, they brought back fan favorites, such as Bonsai Teppanyaki, Piano Bar 88, WaterWorks, and SportsSquare.

 Image